chirpstack/chirpstack-docs/src/guides/node-red-integration.md

 use-case, it does demonstrate how to receive uplink messages, process these and schedule downlinks.

-It is assumed that you already have setup your gateway and device.
-It is also assumed that you have some basic knowledge about Node-RED.

 #### Receive from MQTT

 After opening Node-RED in your browser, first setup a **mqtt in** node.
-This node will be used to receive device events that are published by the MQTT broker that is running on the gateway (provided by the ChirpStack Gateway OS).
+This node will be used to receive device events that are published by the MQTT integration of ChirpStack.

 The following node properties must be set:

 * Server:
-	* Server: `localhost`
+	* Server: e.g. `localhost`
-	* Port: `1883`
+	* Port: `1883` or `8883` in case TLS is used
+	* Select *Use TLS* in case TLS is used, in which case also add a new TLS config
 * Topic: `application/+/device/+/event/+`
 * QoS: `0`
 * Output: *auto-detect*

+Note:

 To test the connection to the MQTT broker, **Deploy** the flow.
 Under the newly added node you should see a label *Connected*.